edannenberg/kubler/bb-dock/mariadb/README.md

 > until there are no containers still referencing those volumes.
 This
 > allows you to upgrade, or effectivly migrate data volumes between
 > containers.

-That means you should be able to migrate your `/var/lib/postgresql` data to new PostgreSQL containers (e.g. if you upgrade PostgreSQL).

 [MariaDB]: https://mariadb.org/
 [volume-mount]: http://docs.docker.io/en/latest/use/working_with_volumes/